glasgowm148/ergonaut-handbook/home.md

 ergonaut.space is the community wiki of the Ergo blockchain which showcases the possibilities and details of Ergo for non-technical people.
 If you are a developer or advanced user of cryptocurrencies, [docs.ergoplatform](http://docs.ergoplatform.org/) on GitHub may be a more appropriate source of information.

 ## What is Ergo?

-Ergo is the next generation of blockchain and brings unstoppable smart money designed to be used by ordinary people.
+Ergo is a next-generation smart contract platform that ensures economic freedom for ordinary people through decentralized, private and secure financial tools.

 **Overviews**

 - [The Ergo Manifesto](https://ergoplatform.org/en/blog/2021-04-26-the-ergo-manifesto/) ([versions](Ergo/manifesto))
 - [Why Ergo](https://cafebedouin.org/2021/12/09/why-ergo/)
 - [Overview of the Ergo Blockchain](Ergo/Overview)